 However, a rethinking is slowly beginning to take hold, and in organic farming, more and more emphasis is placed on the plants natural abilities to resist all kinds of pests.

-The protection of old species also plays an important role because they often are more resilient to pests.
+The protection of old species also plays a vital role because they often are more resilient to pests.

-Therefore, it is important to observe exactly which plants are avoided by pests and which ones are preferred.
+Therefore, it is crucial to observe which plants are avoided by pests and which ones are preferred.
 Then during the selection of seeds and seedlings, you can choose slug resistant variants.

 This is a preventative step to reduce the damage caused by slugs and snails.

 vegetables and herbs snails do not like to eat